D-Land/d-land.github.io/_posts/2015-3-8-building-a-sms-app-using-rails42-and-twilio.markdown

    (0.6ms)  commit transaction
 Completed 200 OK in 20ms (ActiveRecord: 1.2ms)
 ```
-Make sure that you can see on the 3rd line from the bottom where the SMS body is being printed to the console.
+Make sure that you can see on the 3rd line from the bottom where the SMS body is printed to the console.

 Now we have a structure around which we can build our Pig Latin translator.
 Let's go back to the TextMessage model and change the process method to actually handle converting some text to Pig Latin.